 Goodbye Zambezi!
 This morning we leave the Batoka Gorge in true style.
 Jump aboard a helicopter for a 20 minute flight including the breath-taking ‘Flight of the Angels’ over Victoria Falls.
-We check back into the 4,5* David Livingstone Safari Lodge & Spa and take the rest of the day at leisure for some well-earned Rest & Relaxation!
-After 3 nights on the Zambezi, take advantage of a 1.5hr signature massage at the award-wining Spa & Wellness Centre on-site at the accommodation.
+We check back into the Waterfront Lodge and take the rest of the day at leisure for some well-earned Rest & Relaxation or for some additional activities!
+After 3 nights on the Zambezi, you may want to take advantage of a 1.5hr signature massage at the award-wining Spa & Wellness Centre at the nearby David Livingstone.
 Using a hot & cold compress with a traditional Zambian massage technique called ‘ukuchina’ for those aching muscles – well done, you made it!
 What an achievement!

 DAY 7: CHOBE SAFARI, BOTSWANA

 - Overnight in Botswana for a Chobe Safari experience – famous for its large herds of elephants and Cape buffalo.